 Additionally, the Government will introduce an “Attach and Train” initiative for companies to send their participants for training and work attachment.
 This initiative helps sectors that have good growth prospects, but where the companies are not ready to hire new employees.

-An additional annual sum of up to $26 million will go towards supporting these initiatives.
+An additional annual sum of up to $26 million from the Budget will go towards supporting these initiatives.

 On the Special Employment Credit, the Government will continue to support employers to provide for the wages of older workers till 2019.
 Also, over $300 million will be paid out in FY2017, which will benefit 370,000 workers.